sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ### Interpretation

 Most existing databases use interpretation to generate the output.
 This is generally implemented by having a produce function for each operator.
-When you call it, the operator will call a produce function from its child operators which returns the next tuple (or null if it's done), process that tuple (filter by some condition, execute a map function, join data, etc.), and then return the processed batch.
+When you call it, the operator will call a produce function from its child operators which returns the next tuple (or null if it's done), process that tuple (filter by some condition, execute a map function, join data, etc.), and then return the processed tuple.

 For example, this would be what is executed for the interpreted version of `Filter(Scan(T), CompExpr(LT, ColRef(x), Literal(5)))`:
 ```